zapalm/prestashop-helpers/readme.md

 **Component list:**
 - Cache
 - QualityService
+- Autoloader (used Composer that goes to boot)

 ## Examples
 Every method and class is full documented, so here are several examples, i.e. just a one for each class.